squeaknode/squeak/docs/how-squeak-protocol-works.md

 1+ | script length | var_int | Length of the scriptSig
 ? | scriptSig | char[] | Computational Script for confirming authorship

-There is also a squeak hash, which is derived from the content of the squeak header using SHA256.
+There is also a squeak hash, which is derived from the bytes of the squeak header using SHA256.

 ### How a squeak is created